ddsr-ops/technical-docs/work/work remark.md

 https://github.com/fatdba/Oracle-Database-Scripts

+TODO: the case that pk updated in the Debezium, diagnose but can not resolve it.
 > TODO: After xstream bugs are fixed, add some debug logs in the section of io.debezium.connector.oracle.logminer.parser.LogMinerDmlParser#parseUpdate.
 As for whether the dml events are logged,  it is determined by io.debezium.connector.oracle.logminer.processor.AbstractLogMinerEventProcessor#handleCommit
 > Relevant methods:
 > * io.debezium.relational.RelationalChangeRecordEmitter#emitUpdateRecord, emits delete and re-insert events if pk updated